+mome 1 a 4.5

-TCT517 WMD Terrorism 4.5
+101517 WMD Terrorism 4.5

 TCT600 Advanced Counterterrorism 4.5

 TCT620 Advanced Domestic Terrorism 4.5

 TCT640 Advanced Islamism and Terrorism 4.5

 Advanced Certificate in Cybercrime/Terrorism and Network Security

 This advanced multi-disciplinary certificate focuses on ways that computers can by used by terrorists and criminals and combines this with various network security courses.
 Students may tailor the certificate's academic focus by pairing any three courses.
 This may be repeated to receive additional certificates by pairing three different courses.